by Bruce Dunlavy

 The second question – how to respond to an attack – has generated numerous suggestions.
 One, for example, is to “harden” schools to make them less vulnerable.
 Such notions as a single point of entry to the building are touted as solutions.
 Of course, having a single point of entry means you must also have a single point of exit, because any doors that could be opened from the inside but not the outside could be used by an invader with a confederate inside the building to let him/her in.
 One way out for 1000 or more students, crisis situation or not, sounds like a dangerous idea.

 School Resource Officers (SROs) provided by local law enforcement agencies have also proved unreliable, as at Marjory Stoneman Douglas High School in 2018 and, indeed, at Robb Elementary School in Uvalde, Texas, where the latest mass shooting occurred.
 The inadequacy of having posted guards has resurrected a call we have heard before, specifically that armed teachers would be the best guardians of their students.

 I am a teacher, and I think such an idea is not just ill-advised but also dangerous in itself.
-At my school, as at most, we have active shooter drills in which teacher lead their students in planned responses.
-I doubt that many teachers would feel comfortable leaving their students unattended in order to go out and try to hunt down a shooter in the other rooms and hallways.
+At my school, as at most, we have active shooter drills in which teachers lead their students in planned responses.
+I doubt that many teachers would feel comfortable leaving their students unattended while they go out and try to hunt down a shooter in the other rooms and hallways.
 I cannot fathom telling my students, “Just sit tight, kids, while I go search for somebody I can shoot.”